10. Execution threads

 }

-- lines 15–17: we query and display the current minimum number of both types of threads in the thread pool
+- line 15-17: the current minimum number of threads in the thread pool is requested and displayed

 - line 18: change the minimum number of threads for blocking tasks to 2

-- lines 30–33: we execute 7 tasks in a pool of 5 threads.
-5 tasks should get 1 thread each; the first 2 should get one quickly since 2 threads are always available, while the other 3 should have a wait time of 0.5 seconds.
+- lines 30-33: 7 tasks are executed in a pool of 5 threads.
+5 tasks should get 1 thread, the first 2 quickly since 2 threads are always present, the other 3 with a waiting time of 0.5 seconds.
 2 tasks should wait for a thread to become available.

-- Line 40: The Sleep method executed by the tasks
+- line 40: the method Sleep performed by tasks

-- Line 42: The parameter passed to the Sleep method is retrieved.
+- line 42: recovers the parameter passed to the Sleep.

-- Lines 45–47: We display the number of threads currently available.
-We want to see how it changes.
+- lines 45-47: display the number of threads currently available.
+We want to see how it evolves.

-- Line 49: The task pauses for a few seconds (blocking task).
+- line 49: the task stops for a few seconds (blocking task).

-- line 52: when it wakes up, we display some information about its account.
+- line 52: when she wakes up, we display some information about her account.

-For the minimum and maximum number of threads in the pool:
+For numbers min and max of threads in the pool :

-- Lines 1–6: The first 3 tasks are executed one after another.
-They immediately find 1 available thread (MinThreads=3) and then go to sleep.
+- lines 1-6: the first 3 tasks are executed in turn.
+They immediately find 1 available thread (MinThreads=3) and then goes to sleep.

-- Lines 7–9: For tasks 3 and 4, it takes a little longer.
-For each of them, there was no free thread.
-A new one had to be created.
+- lines 7-9: for tasks 3 and 4, it's a bit longer.
+For each of them there was no free thread.
+We had to create one.
 This mechanism is possible up to 5 (MaxThreads=5).

-- Line 10: There are no more available threads: tasks 5 and 6 will have to wait.
+- line 10: no more threads available: tasks 5 and 6 will have to wait.

 10.8.
 The BackgroundWorker class